 As this article has demonstrated, market research, particularly survey research, is extremely helpful for companies to better understand how their customers shop, which behavioral patterns they follow, and how to use this information to their advantage.

 Choosing the right online platform is the most important aspect of market research because not all market research platforms are created equal.
-Intellivy is an all-in-one marketplace simulation tool which will help you craft informative polls and get answers from a database of over 320,000 real shoppers in the US.
+Intellivy is an all-in-one marketplace simulation tool which will help you craft informative polls and get answers from our base of 28,000,000 US-based members.
 In addition to getting data-driven human insights, you’ll also get help optimizing your listings and tips on improving product design.
 With Intellivy, you’ll be able to skyrocket your sales and reach your business goals in no time!
 Click here to discover all the other benefits of using our platform and how it can help you.
-To start your 7-day free trial and experience it for yourself, click here.
+Curious to discover what Intellivy can do for you?
+Start your Free Forever Plan now and find out!